bain-cs110/bain-cs110.github.io/pages/_assignments/tutorial06.md

     Tutorial Starter Files <i class="fas fa-download"></i>
 </a>

 The goal of this tutorial is to get you more comfortable with event handlers.
+The demo files for [Lecture 17](../lectures/week07-lecture01) might be helpful in completing this exercise!

 Please complete the following exercises: